morgant/tools-osx/README.md

 SPECIAL THANKS
 --------------

-Special thanks to: David Kendal for all his submissions and collaboration; Matt Brictson for his initial relative path bug fix in `trash`.
+Special thanks to: David Kendal for all his submissions and collaboration; Matt Brictson for his initial relative path bug fix in `trash`; huyz for the improved determination of Finder's PID to prevent possible false-positives in `trash`.